Photos, Videos, Events, Promotions & Jobs

 For conventional mortgages, lenders typically look for a credit score of at least 660 or better to qualify for a better rate and terms.*

 Consult the Mortgage ExpertsIf your credit score is not where you’d like it to be, the UFCU Mortgage Services™ team can help you take steps to begin improving it before you are in the new home market.
-Call (512) 997-HOME (4663) or (800) 476-8409 to put Austin’s #1 mortgage lender to work for you.
+Call (512) 997-HOME (4663) or (800) 476-8409 to put one of Austin’s top mortgage lenders to work for you.

 * Also subject to other qualifying criteria.